 SellersSummit.com – The ultimate ecommerce learning conference!
 Unlike other events that focus on inspirational stories and high level BS, the Sellers Summit is a curriculum based conference where you will leave with practical and actionable strategies specifically for an ecommerce business.
 Click here and get your ticket now before it sells out.

-I also want to give a shout out to Privy who’s a sponsor of the show.
-Privy is a tool that I use to build my email list for both my blog and my online store and right now I’m using Privy Display a cool Wheel of Fortune pop-up basically user gives your email for a chance to win valuable prizes in our store and customers love the gamification aspect of this and when implemented this form email signups increased by a hundred thirty one percent.
-Now, you can also use Privy to reduce car abandoned with cart saver pop-ups and abandoned cart email sequences as well one super low price that is much cheaper than using a full-blown email marketing solution.
-So bottom line Privy allows me to turn visitors into email subscribers and recover lost sales so head on over to privy.com/steve and try it for free if you decide you need to the more advanced features use coupon code MWQHJ for fifteen percent off once again that’s privy.com/steve.
+I also want to give a shout out to Privy who is also sponsored the show previously tool that I use to build my email list for both my blog and my online store.
+Now, what does privy do?
+Well Privy is an email list growth platform and they manage all my email capture forms and I use Privy hand-in-hand with my email marketing provider.
+Now, there are a bunch of companies out there that are managing email capture forms, but I like Privy because they specialize in e-commerce.
+And right now I’m using Privy display a cool Wheel of Fortune pop-up basically user gives their email for a chance to win valuable prizes in our store and customers love the gamification aspect of this when it implemented this form email signups increased by a 131%.
+Now, I’m also using their new cut pop up feature to recover a Abandoned carts as well.
+So bottom line Privy allows me to turn visitors into email subscribers, which I then feed to my email provider to close the sale so head on over to privy.com/steve and try it for free and if you decide to need some more advanced features use coupon code MWQHJ for 15% off.
+Once again, that’s privy.com/steve.
 Now on to the show.